 There are three types of neurofibromatosis:

-- Schwannomatosis.
 Schwannomatosis is a very rare condition that is related to NF2.
 It appears mostly in adults and causes intense pain that can occur in any part of the body.
-Schwannomatosis almost never affects children.
+Schwannomatosis rarely affects children.

-NF1 and NF2 are caused by mutations in two different genes.
-These mutations can be passed from parent to child, with a 50 percent chance that a child with one parent who has the condition will receive it from that parent.
+Mutations in two different genes cause NF1 and NF2.
+Mutations can be passed from parent to child.
+There is a 50 percent chance that a child with one parent with the condition will inherit it from them.
 The mutation can also happen without being passed from a parent.

 - Attention-deficit/hyperactivity disorder (ADHD)